 This is a hot debate in the marketing realm at the moment.
 Many marketers today claim that blogging is dead and no-one is really reading blogs nowadays.
 And they come to this conclusion for the very same reason.
 Content-wise, the web is now very saturated.
 Considering that almost a billion blog pages exist today on the web, these debates are not for nothing.
 Yes, the blogs are not really all the rage these days like it used to be a decade ago.
 And yes, it is hard to say that people are waiting a whole week for a blog article to be published to read.
 That was back in the days when there was a content scarcity on the web and there weren’t any prevailing social media platforms that people can nonstop consume content like how it is right now.

-But, there is a big BUT to such an assertion.
 Even though the popularity of blogs diminished over time and the demand is not all that high for blog content (compared to video content especially), you still need to write for one specific audience: Uncle Google.
 In other words, blogging isn’t really dead for the very reason of SEOs.

 That might be almost impossible to rank for one-word keywords on the search engines today.
 But why not to go after long-tail keywords that can drive considerable traffic into your website that can turn into leads to boost sales and revenue.
 The biggest example of such long-tail keywords is undoubtedly the “how-to” content again.
 "How to increase productivity with online tools?”
 That is almost a necessity for an online productivity subscription business to create blog pages that goes through this in detail.